Last revised August 2024

 Normally the review of a faculty appointment with tenure by the Provost’s Office and Off-Cycle Committee will be completed within 5 to 10 working days after the papers are received in the Office of the Provost.
 An offer cannot be extended to a candidate until Provost’s Office approval has been given.
 Once such approval is obtained, a unit may extend an offer to a candidate and must use the appropriate offer template letter attached to Provost’s Communication #2.

-Proposed appointments to tenure system faculty positions must be submitted to Illinois Human Resources immediately following acceptance of an offer by a candidate, and at least one month before the BoT meeting preceding the proposed appointment start date.
-Hiring units should consult the specific deadlines for processing tenure system faculty appointments found on the Human Resources webpage.
-Tenure system faculty appointments may not begin until approved by the BoT.
+Proposed appointments to tenure system faculty positions must be submitted to forBOTapproval@illinois.edu immediately following acceptance of an offer by a candidate, and at least one month before the Board of Trustees meeting preceding the proposed appointment start date.
+Hiring units should consult the specific deadlines for processing tenure system faculty appointments.
+Tenure system faculty appointments may not begin until approved by the Board of Trustees.

 If concerns arise about whether a proposed appointment should be approved after a recommendation by the Off-Cycle Committee, the Provost shall apprise the college and the unit seeking the appointment and engage in a conversation regarding the concerns.
 Additionally, the Provost shall consult with the Off-Cycle Committee regarding the concerns.
 All such consultations and reviews of a proposed appointment shall be driven by and respect our institutional commitment to excellence in hiring, academic freedom, and shared governance.